CaioCeretta/Cod3r/specialist/Trilha - React & Next/React Hooks/comments.md

               created, which contain the applied logic.

             5. Outside all the mappings, return the newArray

+        □ Basically, the functionality is as follows:

+          The array returned by the outer map (the one creating novasSecoes) is made up of new section objects.
+Each section contains a new variable called novosItens, which is created by another map inside it.
+In that inner loop, each item gets a new property called selecionado.
+Then, each section is returned as a spread copy of the original, but with its itens property replaced by this new novosItens array.
+As a result, the novasSecoes array represents all the updated sections after this transformation.

     ○ What is the difference between legacy next _app.tsx and the layout.tsx?